Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-08.md

 ---

+### The Interview Problem

+The interviewer says:

+> "We have a clicker game.
+We'd like to add a click counter — track the total number of clicks and show it in the header.
+How would you approach this?"

+**Before you start coding, write down your clarifying questions.** Some good ones to consider:

+- Where should this state live?
+- Is this the only place the click count will be displayed?
+- Are there more features like this planned?

+Bring your questions to the instructor before you start.

+---

 ### Challenge — Add a Click Counter

 Add a new feature to the app: **track the total number of clicks** and display it in the Header.